In the Spotlight

 Angela has also served in executive leadership for Speaker of the House and for the Office of the Attorney General.
 She led communications and lobby strategy during the 2017 legislative session for Equality Texas, and the business coalition against LGBTQ discrimination defeated the bathroom bill twice.
 During the 2019 legislative session, she spearheaded Equality Texas communication and lobby efforts and led the Texas Welcomes All Business Coalition that included Texas Competes, Texas Welcomes All, Tech Net and the North Texas Commission defeating dozens of discriminatory bills.
 Angela also served as the Equality Texas Interim CEO in the summer and fall of 2019.

-Steen Major (they/she) Steen joined Equality Texas as Operations Associate in July 2022.
-They are passionate about the land and people of central Texas and have called the area home since 1990.
+Steen joined Equality Texas in July 2022.
+They are currently the Director of People and Systems.
+Steen is passionate about the land and people of central Texas and has called the area home since 1990.
 During college, Steen became involved in LGBTQ+ advocacy as a member of Trinity Church of Austin, one of the first queer-affirming churches in central Texas.
 After pursuing graduate work on alternative religious communities, queer studies, and literature at Boston University, Steen taught and wrote as an independent scholar while providing administrative support and consulting for a variety of justice-oriented nonprofits.

 They are thrilled to embody their values of inclusion and care for all people by supporting the work of Equality Texas.
-Steen lives in Pflugerville with their elementary-aged child and a backyard full of rabbits, caterpillars, honeybees, and lizards.
+Steen lives in a suburb of Austin with their elementary-aged child and a backyard full of rabbits, caterpillars, honeybees, and lizards.

 Justin's development and event experience began at the University of Missouri, where he advised the Multicultural Greek Council and special programing for the office of fraternity and sorority life.
 Most recently he served as Director of Alumni Engagement for his international fraternity and owner of one of the few LGBTQ owned event and floral companies in Arkansas.